Rep. John Lewis, Civil Rights Icon and 'Conscience of Congress,' Dies

 Despite King’s assurances of support if he were to take legal action against the University, Lewis did not move forward because his parents were concerned it would endanger them.
 Instead, he went to Tennessee for college, graduating from American Baptist Theological Seminary in 1961 and later receiving a bachelor’s from Fisk University in 1967.
 Both universities were almost entirely African American.

-During his time in the seminary Lewis began attending lectures on non-violent protests by James Lawson, a Civil Rights leader who was at the time a graduate student at Vanderbilt University.
+During his time in the seminary Lewis began attending lectures on non-violent protests by James Lawson, a civil rights leader who was at the time a graduate student at Vanderbilt University.
 Inspired by Lawson, he started participating in sit-ins at lunch counters in Nashville, which began shortly after the famed sit-ins in Greensboro, North Carolina.
 It was during these sit-ins that Lewis was first arrested.

 In 1961, Lewis also joined the group of inaugural freedom riders traveling from the East Coast to the South while challenging interstate segregation.
 He was arrested in Birmingham and beaten at a bus stop in Montgomery, but neither event deterred his future involvement in the movement.
-Within two years, he had ascended to the leadership of the Civil Rights movement, chairing the Student Nonviolent Coordinating Committee, which helmed the movement’s student activism.
+Within two years, he had ascended to the leadership of the civil rights movement, chairing the Student Nonviolent Coordinating Committee, which helmed the movement’s student activism.
 He went on to become the youngest person to speak at the March on Washington in 1963.
 “How long can we be patient?” a young Lewis told the throng of thousands gathered in the nation’s capitol.
 “We want our freedom, and we want it now.”

 Speaking to TIME in 2013 for the 50th anniversary of the March, Lewis recalled how he was struck by the significance of the moment at the time.
 “I stood up and I said to myself, ‘This is it,’ ” he recalled.
 “I looked straight out and I started speaking.”